deanwampler/spark-scala-tutorial/Tutorial.markdown

 }
 ```

 In the type signature `RDD[_]`, the `_` means "any type".
-In other words, we don't care what records this `RDD` is holding, because we're just going to call `toString` on it (indirectly).
+In other words, we don't care what records this `RDD` is holding, because we're just going to call `toString` on each one.
 The second argument `n` is the number of records to print.
 It has a default value of `10`, which means if the caller doesn't provide this argument, we'll print `10` records.

 The `peek` function prints the type of the `RDD` by calling `toString` on it (effectively).
 Then it takes the first `n` records, loops through them, and prints each one on a line.